-Nepal is one of the world's poorest countries, and is struggling to overcome the effects of ten years of civil war.
-Ranking 157th on the Human Development Index, 25 per cent of its 30.4 million people live in poverty.
+Nepal is one of the world's poorest countries, which is struggling to overcome the effects of ten years of civil war.
+Foreign aid is vital to Nepal and there is also a reliance on trade with neighbouring India.
+It is estimated that over 25 per cent of the 30.4 million people of Nepal live in poverty.

 Most of the country is dependent on agriculture and it’s estimated that 100,000 working horses and donkeys play an important role in supporting the livelihoods of approximately one million people.

-In the hills the responsibility of equine care is on owners and/or handlers (a hired person by owners).
-Equines are the secondary source of business; one equine owner has seven to eight equines which are scattered.
-Equine owners are capable of paying for equine health care but there are very few or no equine health practitioners.
-Most of the equines in the hills are used for transporting goods.
+In the hills the equines are used for transportation of goods and the responsibility of equine care is on owners and/or handlers (a hired person by owners).
+Normally these equines are the secondary source of business and it is not uncommon for one equine owner to have seven to eight equines, which are scattered throughout the nine districts.
+Equine owners are capable of paying for equine health care but there are very few or no equine health practitioners in these areas.

-In the plains the responsibility of equine care is on the owners themselves and equines are the primary source of their income.
-Each equine owner has one to two equines, and unlike those in the hills, they are concentrated in a small area.
-Most of the owners cannot afford to pay for their equine’s health care and also there is poor availability of equine health practitioners.
+In the plains the equines are mainly used for transportation of people by cart; however since 2012 our work has extended intensively to focus on the horses, donkeys and mules used in the brick kilns of Kathmandu where they are required to carry heavy loads of bricks for long distances.
+The responsibility of equine care is on the owners themselves and equines are normally their primary source of income.
+It is common for each equine owner to have only one or two equines, and unlike those in the hills, they are concentrated in a small area.
+There is no availability of equine health practitioners and most of the owners cannot afford to pay for their equine’s health care.

 Making a difference

-- Since 2008 we have been working to measurably improve the welfare of working horses, donkeys and mules by working in partnership with Animal Health Training and Consultancy Service (AHTCS), an experienced organisation established in Nepal in 1981.
-We are working in Kaski, Lamjung, Gorkha, Myagdi, Baglung, Parbat, Chitwan, Bajura, Udayapur, Illam, Dang, Darchula, Bara, Parsa, Rautahat, Banke, Bardiya, Kathmandu, Lalitpur and Bhaktpur.
+- Since 2008 we have been working to measurably improve the welfare of working horses, donkeys and mules by working in partnership with Animal Health Training and Consultancy Service (AHTCS), an experienced organisation established in Nepal in 2000.
+We are working in 18 districts namely, Kaski, Lamjung, Gorkha, Myagdi, Baglung, Parbat, Chitwan, Bajura, Udayapur, Illam, Bara, Parsa, Rautahat, Banke, Bardiya, Kathmandu, Lalitpur and Bhaktapur.

 - AHTCS has a proven track record running quality projects, and has strong links with policy-makers in Nepal.